dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/upgrade-instruction.md

 int main()
 {
    CCaptureVisionRouter *cvr = new CCaptureVisionRouter

-   CDirectoryFetcher *fetcher = new CDirectoryFetcher;
+   // Create a CDirectoryFetcher instance and set is as the input of cvr CDirectoryFetcher *fetcher = new CDirectoryFetcher;
    // Replace the following directory path with your directory path: fetcher->SetDirectory("C:\\my-directory-folder\\");
    cvr->SetInput(fetcher);
+   // Create a CCapturedResultReceiver instance CCapturedResultReceiver *capturedReceiver = new MyCapturedResultReceiver;
+   cvr->AddResultReceiver(capturedReceiver);
+   // Start capturing
+   errorCode = cvr->StartCapturing(CPresetTemplate::PT_READ_BARCODES, true, errorMsg, 512);
 }
 ```